Crisis Assistance Network

 The Shelter provides temporary shelter and related services to those who have no alternative nighttime residence.
 Supportive services are available and an individual case management approach is taken.
 Shelter residents receive supper and breakfast.
 Rowan Helping Ministries is using the shelter facilities to allow homeless individuals not staying in the shelter to shower during the daytime in an effort to promote physical wellness to all individuals in the community.

 If you have been evicted or have no where to go, the Shelter is available to Rowan County residents.
 An evening and breakfast meal is included for those staying in the shelter.
 A shower and a change of clothing is required.
 Case management services are also provided to help clients get back on their feet.
-For more information please call 704.637.6838.
+For more information, please call (704) 637-6838 and dial 1 for the shelter.

 The Soup Kitchen provides a nutritious noon meal to the hungry without qualification, anyone is welcome.
 Each Sunday, God's Table provides a meal plus a 30 minute spiritual service.

-The Eagle Nest Program at Rowan Helping Ministries consists of Eagle's Nest I and II.
+The Eagle’s Nest Program at Rowan Helping Ministries consists of Eagle's Nest I and II.
 Eagle's Nest I is for parents with one to two children and they reside in four small efficiency apartments.
 Parents are required to work, pay a program fee and attend various self-improvement programs such as budgeting, counseling and parenting classes.
-For those who succeed and qualify, a habitat House may be approved.
 Eagle's Nest II is transitional housing program and has six units that are reserved for individuals who are homeless but working.
 Residents also must pay a program fee and attend appropriate self-improvement programs.
-For more information please call Jeanne LeMaster, 704.637.6838 ext.118.
+For more information, please contact Jeanne LeMaster, (704) 637-6838 ext.118.

 Rowan Helping Ministries - West

 Members of the West Rowan community came to Rowan Helping Ministries to express their concern for people in need in the West Rowan area.
-Rowan Helping Ministries and the West Rowan community have partnered together to provide many of the same services that Rowan Helping Ministries offers to citizens in need.
+Rowan Helping Ministries and the West Rowan community have partnered together to provide food pantry services to those in need.

 FOOD FOR THOUGHT